1. Overview

 2. Workflow Basics

-Spring Batch follows the traditional batch architecture where a job repository does the work of scheduling and interacting with the job.
+Spring Batch follows the traditional batch architecture, in which a job repository schedules and interacts with jobs.

 A job can have more than one step.
 And every step typically follows the sequence of reading data, processing it and writing it.

-And of course the framework will do most of the heavy lifting for us here — especially when it comes to the low-level persistence work of dealing with the jobs — using h2 for the job repository.
+Of course, the framework will do most of the heavy lifting for us here, especially when it comes to the low-level persistence work of dealing with the jobs, using h2 for the job repository.

 2.1.
 Example Use Case